kasutu/open-philippine-routes/README.md

 - [x] add cli tooling for drafting, validating, and publishing
 - [x] enable service to query in prod and dev via in memory mapping of files
+- [ ] add schema endpoint to get the json schema + intructions

 # Contributing